 - Slightly smaller than average height or weight

-- Not able to join in sports, recess, and physical education
+- Unable to join in sports, recess, and physical education

 - Sulfur smell on the breath or body from medicine

 - Need for sunglasses inside because of light sensitivity